uksf/modpack/UKSFTemplate.VR/README.txt

             Basic: class ace_medical_useLocation_PAK { value = 0; typeName = "SCALAR"; force = 1; };
         To change medical level (Basic or Advanced), simply comment out the uncommented line, and uncomment the commented line.
 (Clearly indicated)

-    spawning.hpp
-        Here you define the spawning parameters for the spawn area markers you have placed in the editor (if any)

-    functions/*
-        Should not be changed

-    postInit.sqf
-        Should not be changed

     uksf.paa
         Should not be changed